 But you should also find out if the land you’re riding on has electric bike limitations, as many do.
 You might think that riding in the sand dunes or desert where no one is even around is okay.
 But laws are laws and you could get fined.

 Also, be careful of the electric bike riding rules you hear word-of-mouth.
-Much of what people are saying online oppose each other.
+Much of what is being said on online forums and blogs say are opposing.

 Don’t pack up your bike for a day at the beach without checking the local rules to find out whether you can legally ride there.
 Further, each state, county, and landowner can have its own rules.